Breaking a lease in Texas can have serious implications for everyone involved.

 Instead, consider one of the following options:

 Option #1: Try negotiating an amicable exit with your tenant.
 Contact your tenant and explain why you need them to leave the property early.
-Consider offering to help them find a new place or paying for moving expenses to sweeten the deal.
+To sweeten the deal, consider offering to help them find a new place or paying for moving expenses.

 Option #2: Offer your tenant an early lease termination settlement.
 If you can’t come to an exit agreement during negotiations with your tenant, consider offering them a reasonable sum if they agree to terminate the lease early and move out.